 Do you need a hip replacement?

 If you’re struggling with persistent hip pain, you may be wondering if a hip replacement is right for you.
 Mr. Matthew Burwell, an expert hip surgeon at Circle Bath Hospital, explains what you need to know about your treatment options.
+Call our friendly team on 01761422222 to find out more or book a consultation.

 The hip is a ball and socket joint.
 Covered by soft tissue, muscle, and cartilage, it is a deep and stable joint, resilient against injury.
 The most likely cause of hip pain is arthritis in the joint.
 While knee and shoulder injuries are fairly common, it is less common to see hip injuries.